maxim2525/ubuntu_ios_calendar_icon/README.md

 ## full day name

-to use full day name open the .sh file and uncomment this line
+to use full day name open the ios_calendar_icon.sh file and uncomment this line

 `
 #DAY_NAME=$(date +%A)